hyperionix/docs/index.md

 ## Hyperionix Development Kit

-Hyperionix Development Kit (HDK) is a toolset for local development and testing of package.
+Hyperionix Development Kit (HDK) is a toolset for local development and packages testing.
 More information could be found [here](hdk).

 NOTE: currently you can't have HDK and installed Hyperionix Agent on the same machine.